 write a catchy headline

-You should also try to think like a headline writer and weave standout language into your bullet points in job descriptions.
-For example, a financial analyst might use phrases like “boosted profits by 30 percent” or “slashed vendor costs by 20 percent.”
+You should also try to think like a headline writer when crafting the bullet points in job descriptions.
+For example, an office manager might use phrases like “boosted overall productivity by 30 percent” or “slashed vendor costs by 20 percent.”
 After all, these words sound stronger than simply “increased” or “decreased,” right?
 Exciting, quantifiable, action-oriented language should help you stand out and command attention.

 add relevant hyperlinks